trizen/language-benchmarks/README.md

-# Speed comparsion of programming languages
+# Performance comparison of programming languages

 A simple benchmark system with support for compiled and interpreted languages, generating CSV reports.